nisaral/DBMS_playground/README.md

 These two commands form the core of the relational database security model.

 **3. Data Manipulation Language (DML):**
 Data Manipulation Language contains the subset of SQL commands used most frequently.
-It is used for searching, inserting, updating, and deleting data that we will see in this notebook.
+It is used for searching, inserting, updating, and deleting data

 Some quick notes on the SQL syntax: